Publishing Tips & Resources – wanart.com

 Storystorm

-Founded by author Tara Lazar and is a free month-long online story brainstorming event for picture book writers.
-The Storystorm challenge is to create 30 story ideas in 30 days.
+Founded by author Tara Lazar and is a free month-long online story brainstorming event for picture book writers held every January.
+The Storystorm challenge is to create 30 story ideas in 31 days.
 Daily posts by authors, illustrators, editors and other publishing professionals will help inspire you.
 Tara's website also offers a lot of tips, interviews, and resources related to writing picture books.

 12x12